jitwei98/ARTSS/README.md

 This could preempt possible incidents, allowing for proper action to be prepared - dispatching of personnel or alerting of the driver via led street signs etc.

+Our solution consists of Python scripts running on servers, witht the camera feeds as input.
+API is built on Node-RED and connected to a notification platfrom (Telegram as a stand-in).

 ## f) Getting Started

 ### Creating a Telegram Bot ###